seqan/learning-resources/doc/nanocourse/bitvectors.md

 ### Write to the compact bitvector

 We now want to support writing to our bitvector by implementing the member function `write(i, x)`.
-This is a bit more tricky so we recommend this is a bonus question for experienced C++ users.
+This is a bit more tricky so we recommend this as a bonus question for experienced C++ users.
 Otherwise you may just copy and paste the solution.

 \assignment{Writing}